 Those statistics are rather grim.
-And this year (2020), small business survival is an even bigger worry because of coronavirus-related declines in sales.
+And in 2022, small business survival is an even bigger worry because of coronavirus-related declines, supply chain disruptions, and inflation.

-While there are a multitude of conditions that can result in a business failing, most years, the reasons small companies go out of business is because they make one or more common mistakes.
+While there’s a multitude of conditions that can result in a business failing, most years, the reason small companies go out of business is usually that they make one or more common mistakes.

 Here are the top eight reasons for business failure and what you can do to avoid them.